riscv-verification/RVVI/RVVI-VLG/README.md

 ### trap
-- When this signal is true along with `valid`, an instruction execution has undergone an exception for some reason, this could include synchronous or asynchronous exception, or a debug request.
+- When this signal is true along with `valid`, an instruction execution has undergone a synchronous exception (syscalls, etc).
 This event allows the reading of internal state.
 The instruction address trapped is indicated by the `pc_rdata` variable.
 If this signal is false when `valid` is asserted, then an instruction has retired.
+This signal will not be asserted during an asynchronous exception.

 ### halt
 - When this signal is true, it indicates that the hart has gone into a halted